 e.
-Obtain, aid, abet, or assist another in obtaining a false or fraudulent sales tax exemption under section 6.04 with the intent to defraud the Tribe or to evade the payment of a tax, or any part of the tax, levied under Article VI.
+Obtain, aid, abet, or assist another in obtaining a false or fraudulent sales tax exemption under section 6.03 with the intent to defraud the Tribe or to evade the payment of a tax, or any part of the tax, levied under Article VI.

 f.
-Obtain, aid, abet, or assist another in obtaining a false or fraudulent sales tax or use tax refund from the State to which he is not eligible for under the Tax Agreement with the intent to defraud the State or to evade the payment of the sales tax or use tax, or any part of the sales tax or use tax.
+Obtain, aid, abet, or assist another in obtaining a false or fraudulent sales tax or use tax refund from the State to which he or she is not eligible for under the Tax Agreement with the intent to defraud the State or to evade the payment of the sales tax or use tax, or any part of the sales tax or use tax.

 g.
 Knowingly provide, or aid, abet, or assist another in providing to a non-Tribal member for consideration cigarettes, other tobacco products, diesel fuel, or gasoline purchased tax exempt from the Tribe.